-Don’t cheat on keto, like cheating on your spouse it's just not worth it, and you will regret it.
+Don’t cheat on keto, like cheating on your spouse.
+It’s just not worth it, and you will regret it.

-You may come to find that many keto foods and ingredients can cause serious issues in the bathroom if you consume too much.
+You may find that many keto foods and ingredients can cause severe issues in the bathroom if you consume too much.

 Why Do We Overindulge?

 We need to learn that food is not a drug we can use to numb the pain or stresses of our daily lives.

 Even though I have come so far since I started this journey, I still have lessons to learn and hard choices to make.

 Just Remember: We’re All In This Together

-Remember, you can eat too much coconut oil. 😉
+Remember, you can overeat coconut oil. 😉